Physical Therapist Assistant

 THE BYU-IDAHO PHYSICAL THERAPIST ASSISTANT PROGRAM

-Graduation from a physical therapist assistant education program accredited by the Commission on Accreditation in Physical Therapy Education is necessary for eligibility to sit for the licensure examination, which is required in all states.
+Graduation from a PTA program accredited by the Commission on Accreditation in Physical Therapy Education is necessary for eligibility to sit for the licensure examination.
+This examination is a requirement for licensure in all states.

-BYU-Idaho offers an Associate of Applied Science (AAS) degree for the occupation of a Physical Therapist Assistant.
-AAS degrees are generally 60 to 70 credits and they have reduced foundations requirements.
+BYU-Idaho offers an Associate of Applied Science (AAS) degree for the occupation of Physical Therapist Assistant.
+AAS degrees are generally 60 to 70 credits and they have reduced general education requirements.
 For this reason, the AAS degree may not transfer to other colleges or universities.
 You may contact the Academic Discover Center if you would like to learn more about what an AAS degree is.

-**Even though the faculty and administrators are committed to achieving the goal of full accreditation by the time stated, there is No Guarantee that this will happen.
-It is possible that students could finish the physical therapist assistant program training, but be unable to sit for the national licensure exam.
-In the event that this happened, students who complete PTA course work will still be able to count their PTA course credits towards a variety of bachelors degrees on campus.
-Advising for this option would be made available to students.**
+**Even though the faculty and administrators are committed to achieving the goal of full accreditation during Fall 2015, there is no guarantee that this will happen.
+It is possible that students could finish the PTA program, but be unable to sit for the national licensure exam.
+In the event that this happens, students who complete PTA course work will still be able to count their PTA course credits towards a variety of bachelor's degrees on campus.
+If necessary, advising for this option will be made available to students.**

-If you are interested in applying for the next cohort of students starting the physical therapist assistant program in the Fall of 2015 then CLICK HERE.
+If you are interested in applying for the next cohort of students then please CLICK HERE.